Professional Identity as a Doctoral-Level Psychologist

 The student’s Advisor plays a pivotal role in student progression through the program as well as ongoing assessment processes.
 In consultation with the Program Director and other faculty as appropriate, the Advisor 1) ensures that the Advising Packet for each student is current and complete, 2) consolidates individual performance data on students, 3) identifies goals as well as areas of strength and weakness, 4) develops preliminary remediation plans if necessary (in consultation with the student and Core Faculty), 5) identifies areas that should be addressed to help the student achieve program and professional goals, and 6) addresses and resolves issues relevant to the student's progress through the program.
 Students may also offer feedback through the Advisor to the program.
 For example, unexpected setbacks in health or other program difficulties can be communicated from the Advisor to other faculty during program meetings.
 In addition to recommended ongoing contact and regular meetings, all students must arrange formal meetings with their Advisor in 1) late November/early December and 2) late May/early June in order to review and complete all relevant forms from the Advising Packet.

 To help students readjust to the role of graduate student, facilitate personal and professional growth, and manage the stress of graduate study, the program has identified a skilled clinician who is not directly affiliated with the C-I Program to provide a "process group" for all students during their first year in the program.
-The process group meets for 1.5 hours weekly during the fall and spring semesters of students’ first academic year (e.g., approximately 10 weeks each semester).
+The process group meets for 1.5 hours weekly during the spring semesters of students’ first academic year (e.g., approximately 10 weeks each semester).
 All process group activities and discussions are regarded as confidential between program students and the process group clinician.

 Individual Therapy for Students